AdobeDocs/adobeio-runtime/guides/system_settings.md

 | minuteRate (triggers) | No more than N triggers may be fired per namespace per minute.
 If exceded, the error is `429: TOO MANY REQUESTS` | not configurable, per namespace | 600/minute | 600/minute |

+## Timeout

+This is how you increase the timeout to 5 minutes:
+`wsk action create action-name source.js -t 300000`

+When you plan on increasing the timeout to more than one minute, you should be aware of:
+1. Blocking calls (web actions for example) will timeout in one minute regardless of the timeout set and return an error to the caller.
+However, the action execution continues until it finishes or the timeout value is exceeded (at this point you get a developer error as the result).
+You will retrieve the result by polling for activationId and use the right activationId to get the result
+2. Async calls respond immediately with an activationId.
+The execution continues, until the work is done or the timeout value is reached